nathants/go-dynamolock/readme.md

 In practice, a small `HeartbeatInterval`, a large `HeartbeatMaxAge`, and reasonable clock drift should be [safe](https://en.wikipedia.org/wiki/Lease_(computer_science)).

+When lock contention is expected you can set `Retries` to automatically retry acquiring the lock.
+Use `RetriesSleep` to control how long to sleep between attempts.

 Prefer to store data within the lock when possible, since those updates use compare and swap.

 You cannot use `"id"`, `"uid"`, or `"unix"` as `dynamodbav` values, since they are used internally by `LockRecord{}`.